 The concepts of fairness and unfairness are a big deal to kids.
 So when something like Black History Month comes up, some kids may genuinely wonder: Why are we celebrating Black history?
 What about other people?
 Of course the important context of a history of centuries of inequality is complicated to explain to kids, but it’s necessary to have these conversations early and often.

 So if your kid asks something like, “How come there’s no White History Month?” (or hears a classmate asking this), take it as an opportunity to learn more together.
 Here are some talking points to get you started.
 Under each suggested sentence to say to kids, there are more detailed explanations.
-There are also examples to use, and questions to lead to further discussion as a family.
+There are also examples to use in this article, and questions to lead to further discussion as a family.

 “Everyone is already required to learn a ‘white’ version of history.”